m871-akram/Black_Hole_Assembly/README.md

 | **Gravitational Force** | 2.73 ms | 3.74 ms | 0.73x* |
 | **Dot Product** | 1.28 ms | 3.11 ms | 0.41x* |

-_*Benchmark performed on 1 million iterations.
+_Benchmark performed on 1 million iterations.
 Results measured on x86-64 Linux with GCC 13.3.0._

-_*Note: Some operations show slower assembly performance due to function call overhead dominating for simple operations.
+_Some operations show slower assembly performance due to function call overhead dominating for simple operations.
 In real-world simulations where these functions are called millions of times per frame within tight loops, the assembly versions provide better cache utilization and pipelining._

-### Running the Benchmarks Yourself
+### Running the Benchmarks

 ```bash
 cd cmake-build-debug